FlyingChopstick/Pleiad/README.md

 ## Tools

-Pleiad offers all the tools required for game development, sucha as:
+Pleiad offers all the tools required for game development, such as:
 - Entity Manager, for creating and deleting entities.
 It also manages addition, removal and manipulation of entity data components
 - Systems to manipulate entity component data
 - Input Manager tied to the active window for user input processing